-It is widely known the key roles plants play in human cultures across the globe and across and generations; from Greek and Northern European mythology, to pre Colombian America and Asia, plants have posed an intriguing relationship for humans.
+It is widely known the key roles plants play in human cultures across the globe and across generations; from Greek and Northern European mythology to pre-Colombian America and Asia, plants have posed an intriguing relationship for humans.
 These intriguing relationships have been portrayed in innumerable accounts in literature and art.
 Moreover, the relationship has always been two-sided, the good and the bad, the beauty and the sublime.

 Silent Running tells the story of a group of cosmonauts and future interplanetary colonists that travel into large spaceships to conquer new worlds.
-The spaceships are equipped with greenhouses full of terrestrial plant life, ready to be replanted in the newly conquered planets.
-But what would happen if these plants ended up scattered in an exoplanetary formation?
+The spaceships are equipped with greenhouses full of terrestrial plant life, ready to be replanted on the newly conquered planets.
+But what would happen if these plants were scattered in an exoplanetary formation?
 How would they survive, evolve and develop under very different conditions and stress?

 That was reflected in the titles of the album tracks, a prominent part of the project.
-The words sound familiar but at the same time, they are not.
+The words sound familiar, but at the same time, they are not.
 They take up names of known physiological and molecular processes but mount up in bizarre configurations.
-Small typography errors exemplify in a playful way those mutations experienced under different environmental conditions.
+Small typography errors exemplify playfully those mutations experienced under different environmental conditions.
 Processes combine in strange ways, sometimes acquiring almost human or sentient capabilities.

 Ursula K Le Guin wrote that we all have forests in our minds.
 Forests unexplored, unending.
 Each of us gets lost in the forest, every night, alone.
 Almost like a state of mind, this album unfolds in uncanny ways, sonically and metaphysically.
 Similarly to Le Guin’s forests, while getting lost in our cosmological consciousness, one cannot help do but wonder whether this is real or just a mirage in a dream, a sinuous reminder of Tarkovsky’s oniric imagination.